Vietnam.vn - Nền tảng quảng bá Việt Nam

 We went to the museum on a day when it was open to all visitors free of charge.

-The Morse Museum also recreates part of Louis Comfort Tiffany's famous "Laurelton Hall" mansion, located on Long Island real estate, in New York City (New York state), which was burned down in 1957.
+The Morse Museum also recreates part of Louis Comfort Tiffany's famous "Laurelton Hall" mansion, located on Long Island, New York City (New York State), which was destroyed by fire in 1957.

 Explore the collection of the famous American jewelry brand Tiffany at the Morse Museum - Photo 7.

-In the Tiffany Chapel, there is a cross inlaid with emerald green stones and a chandelier hanging from the ceiling in the middle of the chapel, which can rotate in four directions, magnificent when viewed from many angles.
+In the Tiffany Chapel, there is a cross inlaid with jade green stones and a chandelier hanging from the ceiling in the middle of the chapel, which can rotate in four directions, and is magnificent when viewed from many angles.

 Explore the collection of the famous American jewelry brand Tiffany at the Morse Museum - Photo 8.

-After walking through the rooms that recreate the living room, dining room, bedroom, reading room... with many artistic traces of the owner of Laurelton Hall, visitors can stop to rest on a chair, placed in the garden recreation (Daffodil Terrace), where there are eight columns carved with daffodils and many exquisite stained glass paintings on the ceiling.
+After passing through the rooms that recreate the living room, dining room, bedroom, reading room... with many artistic traces of the owner of Laurelton Hall mansion, visitors can stop to rest on chairs, placed in the garden recreation (Daffodil Terrace), where there are eight columns carved with daffodils and many exquisite stained glass paintings on the ceiling.

-As you sit here, looking out the windows at the small garden or looking up at the columns carved with daffodils, you will want to thank Hugh and Jeannette McKean, two generous merchants who, out of admiration for the works of art by Louis Comfort Tiffany, bought the rest of the mansion and added it to their collection at Morse.
+As you sit here, looking out the windows at the small garden or looking up at the columns carved with daffodils, you will want to thank Hugh and Jeannette McKean, two generous merchants who, out of admiration for the works of art by Louis Comfort Tiffany, bought the remaining parts of the mansion and added them to their collection at Morse.
 The generosity of Jeannette McKean and her husband has allowed us to admire the beautiful nature-inspired works of Louis Comfort Tiffany.

 Explore the collection of the famous American jewelry brand Tiffany at the Morse Museum - Photo 9.

-In addition to the exquisite handcrafted works of Mr. Louis Comfort Tiffany, we can also admire his handwriting; the first sketches of the works; the tools for making stained glass paintings; watch a video explaining how to make a stained glass painting, read a detailed biography of each stage in his life.
+In addition to the exquisite handcrafted works of Mr. Louis Comfort Tiffany, we can also admire his handwriting; the first sketches of the works; the tools for making stained glass paintings; watch a video explaining how a stained glass painting is made, and read a detailed biography of each stage in his life.

-Louis Comfort Tiffany looked to nature as his main source of design inspiration.
-Fascinated by color, he created glass interiors, with a vibrant palette of flowers, plants and insects.
-In 1893, Tiffany introduced the first colorful vases and glassware he created, called "Favrile" - taken from an Old English word meaning "hand-made".
+Louis Comfort Tiffany looked to nature as his primary design inspiration.
+Fascinated by color, he created glass furniture pieces with a vibrant palette of flowers, plants, and insects.
+In 1893, Tiffany introduced the first colorful vases and glassware he created, called "Favrile" - taken from the Old English word meaning "hand-made."
 Favrile glass quickly became famous around the world for its iridescent surface and vibrant colors.

 Louis Comfort Tiffany was one of the first American furniture designers to gain acclaim abroad.
 His Favrile glass, along with stained glass windows like his Four Seasons, were exhibited at world's fairs and sold in galleries like Siegfried Bing's L'Art Nouveau.